Kontinuation/sedona/docs/api/sql/NearestNeighbourSearching.md

-Sedona supports nearest-neighhour searching on geospatial data by providing a geospatial k-Nearest Neighbors (kNN) join method.
+Sedona supports nearest-neighbour searching on geospatial data by providing a geospatial k-Nearest Neighbors (kNN) join method.
 This method involves identifying the k-nearest neighbors for a given spatial point or region based on geographic proximity, typically using spatial coordinates and a suitable distance metric like Euclidean or great-circle distance.

 ## ST_KNN